Main Content

 5. Build and tag the image.
 For example, this sample tag inserts the word "delegated" at the end to record the change.

-6. If you are using a remote registry, build and push the customized image to your Docker registry using these docker commands.
+6. Build and push the customized image to your Docker registry using these docker commands.

 7. In the matlab-pool.yaml file, add or update the "images" field with the customized resource-proxy image.
 For example: